nanopb/nanopb/docs/index.rst

 If these header files do not come with your compiler, you should be able to find suitable replacements online.
 Mostly the requirements are very simple, just a few basic functions and typedefs.

+Alternatively, you can define *PB_SYSTEM_HEADER*, which should be the name of a single header file including all the necessary definitions.

 Debugging and testing
 =====================
 Extensive unittests are included under the *tests* folder.
 Just type *make* there to run the tests.